RECOGNIZING PSYCHOLOGICAL DISTRESS

 How to react if your child tells you they have been sexually assaulted 🤔

 A person who experiences or has experienced sexual violence may feel anxious, ashamed, angry, or sad.
-They may be afraid of talking about it, of being judged, of not being believed, or of being avenged by the other.
+They may be hesitant to talk about it out of a fear of being judged or not being believed, or worry about retaliation from their assailant.

-Telling someone about such a situation requires a lot of courage, so it is important for your child to feel supported and protected.
-For that, you can:
+Telling someone about the situation requires a lot of courage, so it’s important for your child to feel supported and protected:

-• Listen: openly and calmly, without judging.
-Give them a chance to speak freely by asking open questions.
-Don’t question them excessively to avoid influencing their account.
+• Listen to them: Openly and calmly, without judging.
+Give them a chance to speak freely by asking open-ended questions.
+Don’t question them excessively to avoid influencing their account of what happened.

-• Reassure and validate: tell them that they made the right decision by talking to you about their problems and that you are going to help them.
+• Reassure them: Tell them that they made the right decision by talking to you about their problems and that you are going to help them.
 Remind them that they are not alone.

-• Believe: let them understand that you believe them.
-Keep in mind that, even if the situation reported is nebulous and hard to understand, your child needs to feel that you believe them.
+• Believe them: Show them that you believe them.
+Keep in mind that, even if their account isn’t fully clear, your child needs to know that you believe them.

-Tell them that it was not their doing.
+Tell them that it was not their fault.

-👉 You can report the situation by contacting Child Protective Services in your area, available 24/7.
+👉 You can report the situation by contacting the Director of Youth Protection in your region, 24/7.
 The identity of the person filing the report is confidential.
-For help, read the document Reporting a situation to the DYP is already protecting a child.
+For help, read the document Reporting a Situation to the DYP is Already Protecting a Child.

-👀 Note that it is not necessary to be certain or to have proof to report a situation.
+👀 Note that you don’t need to have 100% of the facts or proof in order to report a situation.

-👉 It is also possible to file a complaint with the police.
-There is no time limit for doing this.
+👉 It is also possible to file a report with the police.
+There is no time limit for doing so.

 Has your teen experienced sexual violence?
 You are not alone.
 Here’s a list of resources that can help you: